ILLIXR/ILLIXR/docs/docs/illixr_plugins.md

 Reads images and [_IMU_][36] measurements from the [ZED Mini][24].
 Unlike `offline_imu`, `zed` additionally has RGB and [_depth_][34] data.

+!!! note

-Note that this plugin implements two threads: one for the camera, and one for the IMU.
+    This plugin implements two threads: one for the camera, and one for the IMU.

 Topic details: